marcelovani/movie_catalog/README.md

   4 - You can try if the configuration of 3 and 4 works by visiting your site domain /api/imdb/movie/add You should get this response: {"result":{"result":"It Works!"}}

+  5 - Run the script to scan your movies' folder and fetch IMDB data.
+On IMDB movie scanner folder run
+  $ ./scan.py

+  6 - Once the proccess in 5 has finished, go to your Drupal site and run cron.
+This will import all movies.